abap2UI5/docs/docs/resources/who_uses.md

 # Who Uses abap2UI5?

 We’d love to hear how you’re using abap2UI5!
-Whether it’s in customer projects, integrations, workshops, open-source contributions, or any other initiatives, sharing your use case will inspire others to adopt this project and help the abap2UI5 community grow.
+Whether it’s in customer projects, integrations, workshops, open-source contributions, or any other initiatives, sharing your use case can inspire others to adopt this project and help the abap2UI5 community grow.

 ### Customer Projects
 **Is your company using abap2UI5?** <br>
-Let others learn how abap2UI5 apps running in real-world scenarios.
+Let others discover how abap2UI5 apps are being used in real-world scenarios.
 Share your use case here:

 |  Company | System | Use Case |
 | ------------- | ------------- | ------------- |